stanbiryukov/Nyx/README.md

 # Nyx
 # Fast and scalable RBF interpolation
-##  Jax and PyKeOps RBF interpolation methods are wrapped in a simple scikit-learn API
+##  PyTorch, Jax, and PyKeOps RBF interpolation methods are wrapped in a simple scikit-learn API
-## This package aims to supplement `scipy.interpolate.Rbf` with more scalable numeric approaches.
+## This package aims to supplement `scipy.interpolate.Rbf` with more scalable and optionally CUDA accelerated numeric approaches.
 # Examples
 ## Jax flavor
 ```python